The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Introduction

 \section{Introduction}

-Over $80$\% of dark matter haloes in numerical simulations have unresolved halo masses and this number increases to $90$\% when considering other halo properties (see \autoref{fig:fraclowres}).
-Simulations are required to assess systematic errors and incompleteness of current and future cosmological surveys \citep{2009arXiv0912.0201L,2024arXiv240513491E,desiSV_2024}.
-These surveys are probing the large-scale structure of the universe to understand the nature of dark matter and dark energy.
-The tailored simulations that support this surveys \citep[e.g. Euclid Flagship, Outer Rim and Abacus Summit][]{2017ComAC...4....2P,2019ApJS..245...16H,2021MNRAS.508.4017M} are hindered by their unresolved halo properties \citep{2021MNRAS.500.3309M}.
+Over $80$\% of dark matter haloes in numerical simulations have unresolved halo masses, and this number increases to $90$\% when considering other halo properties (see Fig. \ref{fig:fraclowres}).
+Simulations are required to assess the systematic errors and incompleteness of current and future cosmological surveys \citetext{\citealt{2009arXiv0912.0201L,2024arXiv240513491E} and \citealt{desiSV_2024}}.
+These surveys are probing the large-scale structure of the Universe to understand the nature of dark matter and dark energy.
+The tailored simulations that support these surveys \citetext{e.g. \textit{Euclid} Flagship, Outer Rim, and Abacus Summit; \citealt{2017ComAC...4....2P}, \citealt{2019ApJS..245...16H}, and \citealt{2021MNRAS.508.4017M}} are hindered by their unresolved halo properties \citep{2021MNRAS.500.3309M}.

-The most extended way to overcome unresolved halo properties is to resample the properties of low-mass haloes with fitting functions that provide the mean and scatter of a given halo property \citep{2008ApJ...678..621K,2015ApJ...799..108D,2019ApJ...871..168D,Ishiyama:2020vao}.
-However, correlations between halo properties are only taken into account in a handful of studies \citep[e.g.][]{farahi2022,mendoza2023}.
-None of the current methods to enhance unresolved halo properties accurately can preserve the multi-dimensional assembly bias found in simulations.
+The most common way to overcome unresolved halo properties is to resample the properties of low-mass haloes with fitting functions that provide the mean and scatter of a given halo property \citetext{\citealt{2008ApJ...678..621K},\citealt{2015ApJ...799..108D}, \citealt{2019ApJ...871..168D} and \citealt{Ishiyama:2020vao}}.
+However, correlations between halo properties have only been taken into account in a handful of studies \citetext{e.g. \citealt{farahi2022} and \citealt{mendoza2023}}.
+None of the current methods for more precisely and accurately determining unresolved halo properties can preserve the multi-dimensional assembly bias (AB) found in simulations.